You are currently viewing What to Wear as a Female Civil Engineer

 Dressing Basics of a Woman Civil Engineer

-• An outfit of a tailored women pants suit or tailored dress pants and blazer plus tailored blouse or shirt is perfectly acceptable.
-Always tuck in your shirt. #femaleengineer Click To Tweet
+• Tailored women pants suit or tailored dress pants with blazer both with tailored blouse or shirt.

-Tip: When you are over 40, a suit may come across as conservative and old-fashioned.
-You may be better off going for a faux suit.
-See these tips on styling unmatched suits.
+Tip: When you are over 40, a suit might come across as conservative and old-fashioned.
+You may be better off styling unmatched suit outfit.

 work look for a female working in a male field